GFT-Tech/GFT.TechSnacks.LLMs/readme.md

 ```

 ## Frontend
 You need angular to run it.
 If you do not have angular, just go [here](https://angular.io/guide/setup-local).
-If you have no Angular, you might nmeed to install NodeJs as well...
+If you have no Angular, you might need to install NodeJs as well...
 As Long as you follow the Angular Setup Guide you should be fine!

 ### Install dependencies
 Go to the /frontend/gft-bot folder and run: